alidanapour/chip8_emulator/Product_Document.md

 **UPDATED: For Release 1, these following use cases are scheduled to be delivered**:

 - CPU set-up: at the beginning or when the emulator resets, the memory, stack, registers should have some default values.
-- 36 Opcodes: any chip 8 programs/ROMs can be run on the emulator.
+- 36 Opcodes: correctly implement 36 opcodes based on the specifications in [Cowgod's chip8 reference](http://devernay.free.fr/hacks/chip8/C8TECH10.HTM).
 - Input/Output/Sound Implementation: The system gives buzzer sounds whenever the sound timer reaches zero.
 The 16-key keyboard used for input will be mapped to the computer keyboard and will also be displayed on the web page according to the following mapping:

     1	2	3	C  ------>		1	2	3	4 <br>